 The unit size is given as unit: IntegerLiteral.
 The allowed range is 1-256.
 It is multiplied by the Size specifier to give the effective size of the segment.
-Since Erlang R12B, the unit size specifies the alignment for binary segments without size.
+The unit size specifies the alignment for binary segments without size.